THB-account/Julia4ML_GA/README.md

 |-------------|-------------|
 | <!-- [![Stable][docs-stable-img]][docs-stable-url] --> [![Build Status][docs-dev-img]][docs-dev-url]|[![codecov](https://codecov.io/gh/THB-account/Julia4ML_GA/branch/docu_update_240623/graph/badge.svg?token=M1YMJMO46Y)](https://codecov.io/gh/THB-account/Julia4ML_GA)|

+## Disclaimer

+This project was developed as part of a course at the TU Berlin.
+It will not be further developed after the end of the course.

 ## Demo

 To use a project demo, you can open Pluto and copy the following link: https://github.com/THB-account/Julia4ML_GA/blob/Pluto/demo.jl